rac021/Jax-Y/demo_sourceForge/README.md

        13 ) Change Tags using "AS" in SQL Queries

- VI ) Test SSO authentication with KeyCloack ( should works with HTTPS ) :
+ VII ) Test SSO authentication with KeyCloack ( should works with HTTPS ) :

         1 ) Start KeyCloack SERVER ( 127.0.0.1:8180 )